Ada-Developers-Academy/core-unit-3/learning-another-language/js-loops.md

 #### Minimize usage of break and continue

 We often want to minimize the usage of the keywords `break` and `continue` because they can make the execution flow unpredictable or difficult to follow.
-If possible, it is advised to formulate our loops such that we can avoid over-using them.
+If possible, it is advised to formulate our loops such that we avoid over-using them.

 ### !end-callout